We've all been there. We hit publish on our newest blog post and expect shares, likes, and an increase in blog traffic. But instead... nothing.

 Here’s the obvious one - if your business doesn’t have a blog, it’s time to start one.
 A blog is a great way to generate important content that your ideal customers are looking for.
 Many pages of a website are static and don’t attract new traffic to the site.

 When was the last time you updated the “About us” or “Services” page on your website?
 Not for awhile.
-Having a blog gives you the ability to continually create valuable content for your prospects.
+Creating a blog gives you the ability to continually create valuable content for your prospects.
 It refreshes your website with new searchable content on a frequent basis.

 According to a blog post by HubSpot, 70% of the traffic from their company's blog comes from old blog posts.
 About 90% of HubSpot's leads come from blog posts that were published months and years ago.